Demographic history of the United States

-This article is about the demographic history of the United States.
+The United States is a country primarily located in North America.
+Demographics of the United States concern matters of population density, ethnicity, education level, health of the populace, economic status, religious affiliations, and other aspects regarding the population.

 Historical Census population

 The following table shows 1610–2020 population data.
-The census numbers don't include Native Americans during 1610, and then again after 1860.
+The census numbers do not include Native Americans during 1610, and then again after 1860.

 a U.S. Census Bureau 2020 census.

 Median age at marriage

 From 1890 to 2021, the median age at first marriage was as follows: